executablebooks/write_ups/blog_post.md

 This means that users will also be able to leverage Sphinx directives and roles from within Notebook markdown.

-### Create first class HTML output with Jupyter Book
+### Create first-class HTML output with Jupyter Book

 Once Sphinx generates a document from our collection of source files, we can use it to generate a number of outputs.
 One of the most popular is a